Hubs-Foundation/hubs-cloud/community-edition/readme.md

 ## Prerequisites

-Before deploying the charts in this repo, you will need to choose and configure the following services...
+Before applying the configuration file to your Kubernetes cluster, you will need to choose and configure the following services...
 - Node.js installed on your system.
 You can download it from [here](https://nodejs.org/).
 - Clone the repository:
    ```sh